 The Hub has been informed by underpinning research carried out as part of multiple projects addressing different aspects of these issues.
 Projects focus on developing understanding and carrying out evaluations of the health and wellbeing impacts of adaptations around the world.
 Topics include; community-led healthy adaptations; migration and mobility in adaptations; and rural and urban resilience interventions.
 The types of climate impacts and adaptations addressed through the different research projects are wide-ranging and include interventions for flood (e.g. nature-based solutions; hard flood defences; relocation), heat (e.g. wildfire prevention; built environment cooling, advice and support), and cold (e.g. built environment interventions for warm homes, advice and support).
-You can find information about the different projects that have provided the underpinning research for this hub by clicking on the links.

 The overall objective of CLAPs is to co-create interventions and metrics that enable successful adaptation to climate change.
 CLAPs examines existing local climate change adaptation action in Indian cities and rapidly changing rural areas.
 The project analyses these actions against current development priorities to help evaluate adaptation pathways that can meet the goals of climate-resilient, migrant-friendly development.
 The project creates a set of generalised lessons and evaluative metrics with action partners to provide guidelines and improve policies on climate adaptation based on experiences in India.
+Download PDF

 Find definitions for terms that are frequently used in the Healthy Adaptations Hub.